meatch/system-setup/README.md

-# MacOS Setup
+# System Setup
-This repo is used to help set up their MacOS with the latest tools for Web Development
+This repo is used to help set up with the latest tools for Web Development

-## To install
+## MacOS Set Up

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/meatch/system-setup/master/MacOS-Setup.sh)"